aayushmau5/meowui/README.md

 - serde?
 - ratatui

-ratatui i can work with mocks for now
+`App` can be used as a central state handling while each `Screens` can work on their own state.